ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

  * Both Alice and Bob have their own public-private key pairs, and *private key is stored inside separate TPMs.* (Missing)
    * Simulated by running the same application twice in different containers.
    * All encryption functionality is missing
+ * Application is expected to exchange public keys of the messaging parties before the messaging is started.
  * TPM is responsible for generating session-based stream encryption key (e.g. AES) (Missing)
  * The public key of the receiver is used to encrypt the AES key, among the encrypted data, when the data is being sent.
  It means that the receiver then uses their private key from TPM to decrypt the AES key, and then further decrypts the message content with the derived symmetric key.
 (Missing)